 In 1867 he almost lost his sight in one eye, due to an industrial machine malfunction.
 He recovered from the injury.
 During this time he had read about Yosemite Valley.
 And ever since reading about Yosemite Nat Park, he thought of going there.
 He thought about Yosemite daily.
 Once recovered from his eye injury, he set out for the state of California.

 John Muir naturalist.
-The name stuck because he was a man who loved nature.
+I think the name stuck because he was a man who loved nature.
 When he came to Yosemite Valley, he was forever changed.
 When he was in Yosemite he was home.
 He wrote, "I am hopelessly and forever a mountaineer.
 I care to live only to entice people to look at nature's loveliness."

 For a time, John was a sheep herder in Yosemite.
 It gave him the time to climb the mountains, forge trails and discover this place that he called, "God's natural cathedral."
 He studied rocks, plants, flowers, bugs, animals and the weather.